 ✔️ Does each project look impossibly perfect?
 AI photos often have this dreamy, almost too-perfect look – soft focus, flawless skin, lighting that’s a little too even.
 Everything looks beautiful but somehow … off.
 Again, trust your spidey sense.

-Let’s look at an example together:
+Let’s look more closely at this example together:

 Based on my checklist, can you see why this is pattern is 100% AI-generated?
 The stitches look almost plastic – way too uniform, too perfect.
 The photography is cliché and has that dreamy, soft-focus glow with lighting that doesn’t quite match the real world.
 And c’mon, no real yarn project ever looks like this – the beak alone is a dead giveaway.